sammmlow/LEOGPS/docs/docs_functions.rst

 ---------

 The **phasep.py** module augments the RINEX data dictionary parsed out by **rinxtr.py** module.
 It comprises the cycle slip detection and marking function **phsmrk()**, as well as the hatch filtering algorithm **ph1fil()** for L1 observables, and **ph2fil()** for L1 + L2 observables.
 Within the hatch filtering loop, each code-phase data point at each time step is computed by the **hatch1()** or **hatch2()** functions.

+In this module, the carrier phase cycle slip detection algorithm is done by performing an interpolation of combined L4 (see **rinxtr.py** above) carrier phase data, and observing if there are any single points of data that exceed "X" sigmas of the interpolated carrier phase.
+"X" refers to the user-specified number of standard deviations as a cut-off point for declaring deviant observations as cycle slips.
+Such deviant observations will trigger the script to mark that epoch's observation and GPS PRN ID with a cycle slip string flag, and print a warning message to the user in the terminal.
+However, as of Version 1.3, LEOGPS does not attempt to repair or reject that particular observation.

 .. automodule:: phasep
    :members: